amir734jj/amir734jj/README.md

 - 🔭 I’m currently working on my PhD thesis
 - 💬 Ask me about Monads, Parser combinators and C#
-- 🤔 I’m looking for help with trying to find memory leak in my Stream-Ripper library
+- 🤔 I’m looking for help in finding memory leak in my Stream-Ripper library
 - ⚡ Fun fact: I was born in "Gorgan, Iran"

 <!--